avinassh/FoodPin/README.md

 # To do
 - Fix bugs! - Doesn't segue back while adding a new restaurant.
+- Remove all the hideous Interstellar images used.
 - Consistent UI
 - Code cleanup